Chiefs celebrations across Wichita lead to fireworks-related 911 calls

 “And that’s not even probably saying how many more that there was going on that people did not call 911 dispatch,” said Captain Jose Ocadiz, Wichita Fire Department.

-CALLER: “I don’t think there allowed to be popping firecrackers right now are they?”
+CALLER: “I don’t think they’re allowed to be popping firecrackers right now are they?”

 DISPATCHER: “I can’t answer that question.
 Are you wanting to report that people are shooting off fireworks right now?”